-Today we visit high moorland regions, where Golden Eagle, Peregrine and Twite can be found.
+Today we visit high moorland regions, where Golden Eagle, Peregrine and Dipper can be found.
 Hen Capercaillie with chicks may be seen in our private estate.
 Orchids on this day include Frog and Small White, and other plants of interest include Grass of Parnassus, Starry Saxifrage, Sundew and Butterwort.
+Dark Green Fritillary and Large Heath butterflies also occur, as well as the stunning Golden-ringed Dragonfly.
 We should see Red and Roe Deer, and perhaps White-tailed Eagle.

 DAY 6: Thursday

 A drive to a special site in Perthshire to see Mountain Ringlet, one of our real speciality butterflies.
-This butterfly is famously difficult to see, but we have a good site by the roadside, and in 2009 saw the butterflies from inside the buses!
+This butterfly is famously difficult to see, but we have a good site by the roadside, and in the past saw the butterflies from inside the buses!
 Large Heath and Dark Green Fritillary are also found here.
-Later we travel to other sites to find more orchids and Small Cow-wheat before we return to return to Strathspey.
+Later we travel to other sites to find more orchids (including Bird's Nest) and Small Cow-wheat before we return to return to Strathspey.

 DAY 7: Friday

-At the Moray coast we again search for orchids, and perhaps One-flowered, Serrated and Common Wintergreens.
+Later in the day we again search for orchids, and perhaps One-flowered, Serrated and Common Wintergreens.
 Other plants might include Scots Lovage and Oysterplant.
-We will check Dingy Skipper and Small Blue sites, and summering birdlife will include four breeding tern species and Osprey, plus Common Scoter and farmland birds such as Tree Sparrow, Grey Partridge, Corn Bunting and Yellowhammer.
+We check Dingy Skipper and Small Blue sites for any late individuals, though may have to contend ourselves with a few Grayling!
+Summering birdlife will include four breeding tern species and Osprey, plus Common Scoter and farmland birds such as Tree Sparrow, Grey Partridge, Corn Bunting and Yellowhammer.